modeofO/lucid-agents/README.md

 Lucid Agents is a TypeScript-first framework for building production-ready AI agents with:

-- **Multi-runtime support**: Deploy the same agent logic across Hono, TanStack Start, or Next.js
+- **Multi-runtime support**: Deploy the same agent logic across Hono, TanStack Start, Express, or Next.js
 - **Built-in monetization**: x402 payment protocol with support for Ethereum (EVM) and Solana networks
 - **On-chain identity**: ERC-8004 integration for agent reputation, validation, and trust
 - **Type-safe APIs**: Zod-powered schemas with automatic manifest generation